 - Categorizing providers and locations of service

-- Selecting the most useful measures of utilization and expenditures (Tyree, Lind and Lafferty, 2006)
+- Selecting the most useful measures of utilization and expenditures (Tyree, Lind, and Lafferty, 2006)

 The Data Entrepreneurs’ Synthetic Public Use File (DE-SynPUF) is a set of realistic claims data from 2008 through 2010 made available by CMS.
-The information provided in the dataset is real patient data, but is provided in a format that protects patients' identities.
-The purpose of the dataset is to provide training in data analysis, data mining, and development of software that may lead to increased knowledge from claims data in practice.
+The information provided in the dataset is real patient data but is provided in a format that protects patients' identities.
+The purpose of the dataset is to provide training in data analysis, data mining, and the development of software that may lead to increased knowledge from claims data in practice.

 The DE-SynPUF consists of five types of administrative data that are linked together by a unique identifier at the patient level -- beneficiary summary, inpatient claims, outpatient claims, carrier claims, and prescription drug events.
 The dataset includes a 5 percent sample of Medicare beneficiaries in 2008, and the total sample includes over 100 million records across the three years sampled.

 To acquire the DE-SynPUF data, go to the DE-SynPUF website and choose the data you want to download.
 You will see that the data is segmented into 20 unique samples.
 When you click on a sample, you can choose to download all of the datasets for that sample of beneficiaries.
 The video below offers an example of how to interact with the website and download a sample of the data.

 Analyzing Claims Data